blacktea3250106/doublesnake-showdown/README.md

 ## Objective

 - Collect the randomly generated food items to increase your score.
-- Beware of obstacles!
-Collisions with obstacles, the wall, your own body, or your opponent's body will result in the end of the game.
+- Beware of bomb!
+Collisions with bomb, the wall, your own body, or your opponent's body will result in the end of the game.

 ## Death Mechanisms